Reactor with Multiple Processes: ASM1/ASM3 with Aeration

 using Plots # Plotting

-And then, the asm is set as default process:
+Next, the ASM is set as default process:

 @set_process asm = ASM1() # Use the default parameters

-Then, the reactor with the additional aeration process is created.
-For this, just the aeration process is created and given to the reactor upon creation.
+Then, the reactor with the additional aeration process is defined.
+For this, just the aeration process needs to be created and given to the reactor.

 @named aer = Aeration() # The aeration process